iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 # Insight

-When we're talking about **wisdom** we're not talking about a single insight&#x2014;we're talking about a systematic set of insights that are interrelated.
+When we're talking about **wisdom** we're not talking about a single insight—we're talking about a systematic set of insights that are interrelated.